alovajs/alovajs.github.io/docs/tutorial/03-learning/04-use-watcher.md

     // array of states being monitored, these state changes will trigger a request [keyword],
     {
-      // Set 500ms anti-shake, if the keyword changes frequently, only send the request 500ms after the change stops
+      // Set 500ms debounce, if the keyword changes frequently, only send the request 500ms after the change stops
       debounce: 500
     }
   );